How to Find Growth Rate: Easy Guide with Formulas & Real Examples

 Zaneek A. Avatar

-Growth rate is how much a quantity varies with interval of time expressed as percentage.
-In business and financial matters, rates of growth indicate the speed of an important indicator (sales, revenue, or an investment value, etc.) to rise or fall between periods.
-To illustrate, the revenue of Amazon increased by 12 percent temporarily between 2022 and 2023 due to the sustained growth of revenue to the tune of $514 billion in 2022 to $575 billion in 2023.
+Growth rate is how much a quantity varies with interval of time expressed as a percentage.
+In business and financial matters, rates of growth indicate the speed of an important indicator sales, revenue, or an investment value to rise or fall between periods.
+To illustrate, the revenue of Amazon increased by 12% temporarily between 2024 and 2025 due to the sustained growth of revenue to the tune of $638.0 billion in 2024 to $716.9 billion in 2025.

 The simplest growth rate formula compares the change to the original value.
 In general: